inttter/iinter.me/content/forza-horizon-3.md

 This is the main talking point of this blog post.
 This is mostly a nostalgia trip for me, so don't mind any odd things.

-# The First Experience
+### First Time

-In my opinion, Forza Horizon 3 was the ***best*** Forza Horizon game out of the 5 that have released.
+When I first played, Forza Horizon 3 was the best Horizon game out of the 5 that have released.
 Everything about the game was at its peak at the time.
 The community, the new features, the **cars** themselves, and more.

 The first game I installed on that Xbox above was Forza Horizon 3.
-I also remember booting it up for the first time to hear the **amazing** title screen music.
+I also remember booting it up for the first time to hear the title screen music.
 For those curious, you can see it below:

 <div align="center">